WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 );
 ```

-Yaml config with cacheing of yaml
+YAML config with caching of YAML

 ```php
 use Heyday\CacheInclude;